scalar-labs/scalar-kubernetes/docs/SetupDatabaseForEKS.md

 #### Autoscaling

-Autoscaling can be enabled in Amazon Aurora if you have created the Amazon Aurora cluster with one primary instance and at least on Aurora Replica.
+Autoscaling can be enabled in Amazon Aurora if you have created the Amazon Aurora cluster with one primary instance and at least one Aurora Replica.
 Read more about it [here](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Integrating.AutoScaling.html).

 ### Monitor Amazon Aurora

 By default, Amazon Aurora Databases have monitoring enabled.

-Refer the [AWS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_Monitoring.html) for more information.
+Refer the [AWS guide](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_Monitoring.html) for more information.